 Taking your case seriously means hiring an experienced lawyer to represent your case.
 He or she can coach you through interactions with law enforcement and court representatives and help you prepare for your court date by discussing how to respond to certain questions and how to present yourself in court.
 He or she can also help you gather and use relevant evidence to support your position to potentially have your charged lowered or even dismissed.

 Work with an Experienced Chicago Municipal Lawyer

 At Lopez & Sanchez, our team is equipped to help you work through cases heard at the municipal, county, state, or federal level.
 Never assume that hiring a lawyer is not worth your time just because your case is a small issue being handled in municipal court.
-To get started with an experienced civil lawyer, contact our office to set up your free legal consultation with us.
+To get started with an experienced civil lawyer, contact our office to set up your legal consultation with us.

 Follow Us on Social Media

 This site is operated by Lopez & Sanchez LLP.
 All logos, trademarks and brands are property of their respective owners.